mkfeuhrer/vue-udemy-course/README.md

   - binding form data
   - use v-model: it binds the value and also gives input listener
   - we can build custom form element as component by passing value to component and emitting input from component to form

+## Section 12

+- Hooks:
+  - bind
+  - inserted
+  - update
+  - componentUpdated
+  - unbind
+- How to use and make custom directive - binding. modifier property